the-norman-sicily-project/website/site/content/en/resources/engage/There-Werent-Many-Nuns-In-Norman-Sicily.md

 {{< figure src="female_communities_chart.png" alt="" caption="" >}}

 _*The locations’ designations have been taken from the Arab geographer Muhammad al-Idrisi’s Arabic text.
 King Roger II commissioned Idrisi to write the_ Kitāb nuzhat al-mushtāq fī ikhtirāq al-āfāq (The Pleasure Excursion of One Who Is Eager to Traverse the Regions of the World), _whose title Idrisi later changed to_ Kitab Rujar (Book of Roger) _around 1139.
-For the Arabic text, see_ Opus geographicum; sive, “Liber ad eorum delectationem qui terras peragrare student” _(Leiden: Brill, 19[70]-1984).
+For the Arabic text, see_ Opus geographicum; sive, “Liber ad eorum delectationem qui terras peragrare studeant” _(Leiden: Brill, 19[70]-1984).
 A modern French edition based on Pierre-Amédée Jaubert’s nineteenth-century translation is available in_ La première géographie de l’Occident, _trans.
 Henri Bresc and Annliese Nef (Paris: Flammarion, 1999).
 A partial English translation is available in Graham Loud,_ Roger II and the Creation of the Kingdom of Sicily _(Manchester: Manchester University Press, 2012), 355-63._

 ## Preliminary Conclusions